aragon/aragon-wiki/docs/dev/AragonOS.md

 <center><img src="../../images/aragonos/appproxy_delegatecall.png"></center>

-Given that the Kernel keeps a centralized record of the latest version of the code for each app identifier, changing one reference in the Kernel effectively updates all instances of that app in organizations relying on the same Kernel.
+It should be noted that multiple `AppProxy` contracts can be installed in a DAO for the same app identifier (e.g. multiple [Fundraising](./apps/fundraising) `AppProxy` instances can be attached to the same Kernel to control multiple types of funding).
+As the Kernel keeps a centralized record of the latest version of the code for each app identifier, changing one reference in the Kernel effectively updates all instances of that app in that organization.
 These upgrades could then be delegated to another contract, e.g. the Aragon Network, in case organizations don’t want to handle manual upgrades of their own apps.

 #### Set App Code